edelanty/Gonzaga-Interactive-Map/README.md

 ### How to Get Started
 *Before continuing with these steps, for easiest navigation to your old Android Studio make sure you pin your current version of Android Studio to your taskbar*

+The following instructions are to ensure Firebase works as way we got this working was through the Android Studio Assistant (Option 2 in this setup link): https://firebase.google.com/docs/android/setup#assistant

+##### **Instructions:**
 **1. In your current version of Android Studio, navigate to the help tab in the hamburger menu on the top left.
 Then under the "Help" section at the top:**

 * Click "Check for Updates..."